veltzer/teaching-slides/marp/correct_development.md

 * Micro-services
 * Different code repos
 * Everything in computing is about separation.
 ---
+## Using source control correctly
+* Don't use feature branches
+* Correct tagging.
+---
 ## Zero aural traditions
 * No special URLs, users, passwords, tools, that people need to gather: everything in one clear page.